Update: October 2020

 If the employees have reliable knowledge of this intention of the employer to illegally receive the services of the Federal Employment Agency, they too are exposed to a high risk of being punishable for participation.
 This can also apply if they “only” comply with the employer’s instructions in order to keep their jobs.

 What also happens repeatedly, or has been practiced in the past, is that the employer compensates the loss of wages by entering “under the counter” internal agreements with their employees.
-The employer thenapplies for reduced working hour compensation, but only taxes the reduced wage and pays the employees the rest untaxed.
+The employer then applies for short-time work allowance, but only taxes the reduced wage and pays the employees the rest untaxed.

 What are the Criminal law Consequences?